janbiedermann/opal-webpack-loader/readme.md

 #### Source Map Configuration

 The opal-webpack-loader for webpack supports the following options to enable HMR:
-(These are option for the webpack config, not to be confused with the owl ruby project options further down below)
+(These are options for the webpack config, not to be confused with the owl ruby project options further down below)
 ```javascript
     loader: 'opal-webpack-loader',
     options: {